SnowCat6/GoodixTouchscreenTools/README.md

 # GoodixTouchscreenTools
 Tools for store and flash touchscreen config for Goodix models

-Usefull for reapir damaged touchscreens!
+Usefully for repair damaged touchscreens!